Condescension is Manifest Envy

-The issue: an important aspect of envy is its binary unconscious information processing.
+The issue: an essential aspect of envy is its binary unconscious information processing.
 Since the proposition of "unconscious" denotes outside awareness, deeply hidden from natural conscious examination, several conjectures--some highly abstract--are introduced and may be perplexing.
 Insight into these ideas requires fair consideration.

 The conjecture: Envy, jealousy, resentment, contempt, condescension, and working against rather than with---ourselves and those around is a "no-win/no-win" vicious circle of defeat.

 A word of warning: often, conjectures about unconscious processes trigger suspicion, if not disbelief.
 In fact, negative material such as that related to "unconscious envy" is particularly "hard to digest" and provokes a reflexive rejection, devaluation, and "condescension"---attitudes of patronizing superiority and disdain.
 The aim of such automatic, binary splitting is to cut the worth and existence of perceived inferiority.
-With these provisos, I offer the following.
+With these, I offer the following.

 In Ayurveda: A Comprehensive Guide to Traditional Indian Medicine for the West, I spoke about the ancient conception of the Five Elements that make up the Universe.
 These "Elements" are bioenergetic constructs inferring the way all created things, even the mind, operates.